EduardBartolovic/synthetic-data-generation/README.md

 # Synthetic Data generation

-This repository contains a comprehensive pipeline for generating synthetic data.
+This repository contains a comprehensive pipeline for generating synthetic data for this [Paper](http://wscg.zcu.cz/WSCG2024/CSRN-2024/C59-2024.pdf) .
 The pipeline is designed to create somewhat realistic synthetic data with labeled annotations, offering flexibility in customization.
 It places objects into a scene.

 # Installation